The Giving Account

 You can acknowledge their generosity in much the same way you thank your other donors—with just a few differences.

 The grant you received was from Fidelity Charitable, but the reason you received it was because a donor recommended a grant to your organization—therefore, be sure to thank the recommending donor, and not Fidelity Charitable.
 Contact information, if provided by the recommending donor, will be on the grant detail report you received with your grant.
+Need help finding the donor contact information that came with your grant?

 If you have a template that you use to thank your donors, there’s an important change you’ll need to make for donors who use donor-advised funds.
 A donor who recommends a grant from a donor-advised fund is not eligible to claim a tax deduction in connection to the grant.
 That’s because donors are eligible to claim a charitable tax deduction when they make a contribution to a DAF- sponsoring organization, like Fidelity Charitable, not when their grant recommendations are distributed to charities like yours.